robertpiosik/CodeWebChat/README.md

 <a href="https://marketplace.visualstudio.com/items?itemName=robertpiosik.gemini-coder" target="_blank"><img src="https://img.shields.io/badge/Install-VS_Code_Marketplace-blue" alt="Get from Visual Studio Code Marketplace" /></a>

-Easy to use AI pair programming tool.
-Faster than agents.
-Saves you money.
+Easy to use AI coding tool.
+Faster than agents and saves you money.

 ✅ **Use your favorite chatbot for coding** \
 ✅ **Set model, thinking mode, etc. with presets** \